 Design Technology is timetabled in KS1 and KS2.
 This gives direct technological experience in terms of developing ideas, planning and making projects, the use of a wide range of materials and tools and the evaluation of projects.
-In the Early Years, there is computer provision and Design Technology is present through the designing and making of objects within topics.
+In the Early Years, there is constant computer provision and Design Technology is present through the designing and making of objects within topics.
 Planned activities within the Understanding the World and the Expressive Arts and Design areas of learning as well as the unplanned and independent opportunities also make a contribution.

-Humanities and Social Experience
+Human and Social

-Geography, History, RE, PSHEE, Citizenship and RSE form the core input to Humanities and Social experience.
+Geography, History, RE, PSHEE, Citizenship and RSE form the core input to Human and Social experience.
 In the Pre-Prep, Geography and History are taught as Topic lessons, alternating each half term.
 In the Prep School, each of these subjects is allocated one teaching period per week.
 The PSHEE education reflects the school's aims and ethos, as well as encouraging respect for other people, paying particular regard to the protected characteristics set out in the 2010 Act (a).
-RSE is encompassed within these lessons and is taught by form teachers and Head of Wellbeing with the support of the school's Matron.
+RSE is encompassed within these lessons and is taught by form teachers with the support of the school's Matron.
 They also provide effective preparation of pupils for the opportunities, responsibilities and experiences of life in a British society, including an understanding of the difference between state law and religious law.
 Huge contributions to this are also made through the school's commitment to sustainability and other environmental issues.
 A number of charities are supported and a varied programme of assemblies also contributes to this area.
-Pupils in Year 6 hold responsibility as prefects for a period of one term during which they have responsibilities to carry out and privileges.
+Pupils in Year 6 hold responsibility as Senior Prefects for a period of one term during which they attend weekly meetings with the Headmaster and actively help to make improvements in the School.

 Extra experiences are provided throughout the school through visits to museums, field trips both at home and overseas and through interaction with visiting speakers.
-Trips week in the summer term is an important part of the curriculum with currently Year 6 going to Rockley, Year 5 to Normandy, Year 4 to Bushcraft and Year 3 to Woodmill.